abhishektiwari/axioms-fastapi/README.md

 - Enterprise-ready defaults using current JWT and OAuth 2.1 best practices

 ## Features
 * JWT token validation with automatic public key retrieval from JWKS endpoints
 * Algorithm validation to prevent algorithm confusion attacks (only secure asymmetric algorithms allowed)
 * Issuer validation (`iss` claim) to prevent token substitution attacks
+* Authentication classes for standard DRF integration
+* Permission classes for claim-based authorization: `scopes`, `roles`, and `permissions`
+* Object-level permission classes for resource ownership verification
-* FastAPI dependency injection for authentication and authorization
+* Support for both OR and AND logic in authorization checks
+* Middleware for automatic token extraction and validation
 * Flexible configuration with support for custom JWKS and issuer URLs
+* Simple integration with Django REST Framework Resource Server or API backends
 * Support for custom claim and/or namespaced claims names to support different authorization servers
-* Async-ready and production-tested

 ## Installation